top of page

 Pets and Quads

-The parking lot is just off highway#2 - signs on the highway to find us.
-The parking lot is a big loop, so easy to access, even in a small car.
-Thanks to our Municipal district #124 boys with the grader for keeping the access clear!
+There are signs on the highway to indicate where to find us.
+The parking lot is a big loop, so easy access - even with a small car.